-In Edenia, the god and protector Argus got visions of a huge battle that would one day cause Armageddon throughout all of reality.
-He and his sorceress wife Delia came up with a cockamamie plan to put their sons Taven and Daegon in hibernation so that they could one day awaken, take part in a race to gather special weapons, kill a fire elemental named Blaze, and this would somehow magically nullify the abilities of all the warriors in said gigantic battle.
+In Edenia, the god and protector Argus was disturbed when his sorceress wife Delia received visions of a huge battle that would one day cause Armageddon throughout all of reality.
+The two came up with a cockamamie plan to put their sons Taven and Daegon in hibernation so that they could one day awaken, take part in a race to gather special weapons, kill a fire elemental named Blaze, and this would magically nullify the abilities of all the warriors in said gigantic battle.
 The winning son would take Argus’ place as protector of Edenia.

-Shao Kahn went on a tear, conquering as many realms as he could (including Zaterra).
-Again and again, his champions won Mortal Kombat and countless realities were merged with his.
+Shao Kahn went on a tear, conquering as many realms as he could.
+Again and again, his champions won Mortal Kombat, and countless realities were merged with his.
 This included Edenia.
 Many believed that Kahn murdered its ruler King Jerrod and took his queen and infant daughter as his own.
-The queen Sindel supposedly took her own life rather than be with Kahn.
+Queen Sindel supposedly took her own life rather than be with Kahn.
 The truth was that Sindel fell in love with Kahn and killed Jerrod himself.
 Quan Chi, working for Kahn at the time, decided that Sindel was a distraction and had her killed, staging it as a suicide.

 Shao Kahn decided to raise Sindel’s daughter Kitana and trained her to be the ultimate assassin.

 Shao Kahn’s reign of terror saw him conquer the warrior people known as the Osh-Tekk.
 Although their king Kotal K’etz surrendered to Shao Kahn, he secretly sent his young son to do a walkabout through Earthrealm.
 It was there that Kotal’s son stumbled upon the Mayan civilization and became a god to them.
-They worshipped him as “Buluc” the god of war and sacrifice.
+They worshiped him as “Buluc” the God of War and Sacrifice.
 Eventually, his people died out and he returned to Outworld.

 To help prevent Outworld from taking over Earthrealm, Raiden started a sect of Shaolin monks called the White Lotus Society, based specifically on training warriors to fight for Earthrealm in Mortal Kombat.
 The greatest warrior was the Great Kung Lao, who defeated Shao Kahn’s sorcerer underling Shang Tsung.
 His days as champion eventually came to an end at the hands of Goro, the four-armed half-dragon.